Canvassing Support

 2026 SMC Dems CADEM Convention Luncheon

 We are excited to welcome you back to our SMCDems Luncheon at the Democratic Party State Convention in San Francisco, a longstanding tradition for our group!
 Join us on Saturday, Feb.
 21, from Noon to 1:30 PM at Per Diem in San Francisco.
-Space is limited so RSVP now!
+All tickets to this luncheon are sold out!
+If you have not already purchased a ticket to this luncheon, unfortunately, you won't be able to attend.

 Location: Per Diem, 41 Minna Street, Transit Center, San Francisco